harzjunior/ssh_brute_force/WiFi_file_shuttle/README.md

 WiFi File Shuttle is a Python-based tool that allows you to transfer files between devices on the same WiFi network using IP protocol.
 It features dynamic IP discovery and efficient data transfer using TCP sockets.

+⚠️ **Security Notice**: This tool is designed for use on trusted local networks.
+Please consider the following security implications:

+## Security Considerations

+- **Local Network Usage**: Ensure that you use WiFi File Shuttle only on trusted WiFi networks where you control the devices.
+- **IP Address Exposure**: Broadcasting and discovering IP addresses can expose device information within the local network.
+- **Encryption**: Files transferred using this tool are not encrypted.
+Avoid transferring sensitive information unless the network is secure.
+- **Authentication**: Implement additional authentication mechanisms if transferring sensitive files.

 ## Features

 - **Dynamic IP Discovery**: Automatically discovers the sender's IP address.